jetbrains-academy/data-visualization-course/0_intro/3_why_matters/3_democratization_of_data/task.md

-Not less importantly, the data is not only voluminous, it is also available.
+Equally important, the challenge isn’t just the volume of data—it’s also its accessibility.
-People have more access to data than they ever did in history, and this also means that the data has to be made understandable not just to professional stockholders, but also to non-technical users.
-For the same example of the stock market, while it sometimes needs to be visualized fully for the CEOs and big banks, it also requires much simpler, more straightforward visualizations for people who just care about their moderate investments.
+People today have more access to data than ever before in history.
+This means that data must be made understandable not only to professional stakeholders but also to non-technical users.
+Take the example of the stock market: while it may need to be visualized in detail for CEOs and big banks, simpler and more straightforward visualizations are often required for individuals managing moderate investments.

 <figure>
     <img src="../../../common/resources/images/intro/dollar-euro-parity.jpeg">